-If you have exhausted your local dive sites and are ready to get on a plane to anywhere but home, Maui may be a good option.
-With travel becoming more secure for people, and Hawaii maintaining relatively low COVID-19 numbers, we are starting to see an increase in visitors.
+If you have exhausted your local dive sites and are ready to get on a plane to anywhere but home, planning a trip to Maui may be a good option.
+Although some are delaying travel while COVID-19 peaks again, we are fortunate to be able to continue our great outdoor experiences.
 As the island’s leading dive operation, Lahaina Divers is committed to providing amazing adventures, as safely and responsibly as possible.
 Here is a quick update for those planning their dive trip to Maui, plus a few other island tips.

 Boat operations on Maui still have limited capacity.
 While this makes for plenty of room to social distance on Lahaina Divers large boats, it does mean planning in advance.
 We strongly encourage you to schedule your dives 3 to 4 weeks out.
 If your plans change, we have a flexible 48-hour cancellation policy.

 When you book online through Lahaina Divers website, you will see real time availability for all charters.
 With less seats available, the boats have been filling up fast.
 We hate when someone is sad because they didn’t get to go diving with us!
 So, we added an online waiting list to most charters.
 If it fills up in time for us to schedule in a second crew, we may have the flexibility to add another boat.
 One of the benefits of having two large dive boats ready to go out!
 Bottom line—if your desired charter is filled up, join the waiting list.

 Lahaina Divers was very proactive about putting an enhanced cleaning and sanitizing policy in place, that exceed requirements.
 Maui still has a mask mandate indoors, but masks are no longer required outdoors, including on the charter vessel.
 There are some indoor restrictions for those that are not fully vaccinated, including dining in restaurants.

 Keep up to date on new Maui rules here.